How to Prevent Mold in Storage Unit

 Make your own drying agent

 Protect your belongings with materials that absorb moisture.
-Also, be careful how you pack liquids before you move them.
+Also, Staten Island Movers notice you to be careful how you pack liquids before you move them.
 By absorbing moisture you’re preventing mold in storage units.
 For example, silica gel is a very good moisture absorbent.
 You can purchase silica gel drying agent or similar materials in the nearest home hardware store.
 Also, you can make your own desiccant at home.
 All you will need is a piece of fabric and silica gel.
 Form a pocket out of two square pieces of fabric and fill it with the silica gel.
 Sew it closed and then hang the bag inside your storage unit.
 Finally, remember that you will have to renew the desiccant.
 Silica gel can absorb up to 40 percent of its weight.
 To do so, dry the crystals in the oven.

 If you are looking for a more natural alternative to your moisture problem, you may want to consider charcoal.
 It is a natural alternative to silicone gel desiccant.
 Additionally, charcoal briquettes absorb not only moisture but unpleasant odors as well.
 Wrap them in fabric, just like crystals, and sew them up the same way you would the silica gel packs.
 You can also place them on a metal tray, inside a bucket or basket lined with foil or plastic.
 Replace the briquettes every month or two.